RamazanKara/SteamController-autostart-for-Cemu-games/Readme.txt

-Starts SC Gyro and the cemu game, closes sc gyro when you close the game.
+Starts the SC Gyro Hook and the cemu game, closes sc gyro when you close the game.
 Uses the steam-gyro-for-cemuhook.

 If you are lazy, use the already compiled exe file: